 The G-Wolves Hati is one of the biggest ultra-light gaming mice we've reviewed.
-It isn't recommended for people with small hands.
+It isn't recommended for people with small hands, unless you use a palm grip.
 Its performance is quite amazing, although there's a model variant with a newer sensor too.
 This mouse has an amazing lightweight cable.
 See our recommendations for the best mouse, the best wired mouse, and the best gaming mouse.

 The Cooler Master MM710 is a better mouse for ultra-light gaming than the G-Wolves Hati.
 The MM710 is lighter and has a higher CPI.
 On the other hand, the Hati feels better built and has lower click latency.
 While the Hati can be used with any grip type for anyone except those with small hands, the MM710 isn't recommended for people with larger hands.